jknaudt21/Option-Scraper-BlackScholes/README.md

 ## Parameters

 Below is a list of the parameters that can be tuned when running  the `.py`.
+All parameters are optional and have default values.
 These parameters should be changed manually is using Jupyter.

-- `--batches` - the number of company batches to be processed.
-Optional.
-Default is 5
+- `--batches` - the number of company batches to be processed
-- `--bs` - the batch size (i.e the number of companys processed per batch).
-Optional.
-Default is 10
+- `--bs` - the batch size (i.e the number of companys processed per batch)
-- `--rf` - risk-free rate used in the output. **Required** Default is 0.0088
+- `--rf` - risk-free rate used in the output
-- `--wait` - wait time between patches.
-Optional.
-Default is 500 seconds
+- `--wait` - wait time between patches
 - `--verbose` - flag that determines whether the program prints progress.
-Should be 1 or 0.
-Optional.
-Default is 1
+Should be 1 or 0
-- `--startIdx` - index to start parsing companies from (see [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) to understand the indexing).
-Optional.
-Default is 0
+- `--startIdx` - index to start parsing companies from (see [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies) to understand the indexing)